paypal/squbs/docs/orchestration_dsl.md

       context.stop(self)
     }

     // 7.
-Make sure the last response stops the orchestrator actor.
+Make sure the last response stops the orchestrator actor by calling
+    //    context.stop(self).
   }

     // 8.
 Implement the asynchronous orchestration functions inside the